-I was bought on to help improve the user experience of finding and booking a hotel room with tripBookr after they were receiving much lower conversion rates than expected.
+I was bought on to help improve the user experience of finding and booking a hotel room with tripBookr (on the Wego platform) after they were receiving much lower conversion rates than expected.

 Current Wego app user base.
-A majority of their customers are wealthy, middle eastern searching for the best deals on luxury hotels.
+Searching for the best deals on luxury hotels.